-- Garnishments - Otherwise known as Wage Garnishments, this is a deduction type that is used if an employee is required to pay into a debt, as a result of a court order.
+- Garnishments - Otherwise known as Wage Garnishments, is a deduction type that is used if an employee is required to pay a debt, as a result of a court order.
 The garnishment is deducted directly from an employee’s paycheck until the entire debt is paid off or alternative arrangements to pay the debt have been made by the employee.

 - Union Dues - If your unionized employees are required to pay dues for their membership in the union, you would use this deduction type to hold back the membership fees from their payroll.